Fatality (character): Fictional character biography

-When the Green Lantern Corps is rendered powerless, Fatality views the last Green Lantern, Kyle Rayner, as her ultimate prize.
-Their conflict takes them from Earth to a desolate planetoid, where during combat she discovers Stewart was to blame for Xanshi's destruction.
-Fatality seemingly perishes in the battle, though no body (save a severed arm) is recovered.

 Fatality later appears on Earth, having acquired a prosthetic arm and a yellow power ring from Qward.
 She again fights Kyle Rayner, who convinces her to remove the yellow ring.
 However, the ring explodes and teleports away after being removed, destroying Fatality's remaining arm.

 Fatality later became a member of the Earth-based Secret Society of Super Villains.
 She is employed as a guard at a torture facility for superhumans under the directorship of the Crime Doctor.
 While in battle, she loses an ear to Vandal Savage's daughter, Scandal, one of the doctor's escaping victims.